Undev/redmine_banner/README.md

 This plugin is used to show site-wide messages from the Redmine administrator, such as maintenance information messages or notifications.

-The initial author of the plugin is [Akiko Takano](https://github.com/akiko-pusu/redmine_banner).

 ## Compatibility

 This plugin version is compatible only with Redmine 2.1.0 and later.